 And those who are at the bottom of the pyramid face very, very difficult working conditions.
 They’re in a very precarious state.
 Often times they’re trapped in debt by masters who provide the credit, the food, and the tools to do the mining.
 And they’re often very heavily exploited when selling precious metals and minerals at very, very low prices.

-Q: This memory you have of a child of villagers selling diamonds—it seems like sort of a happy memory.
+Q: This memory you have as a child of villagers selling diamonds—it seems like sort of a happy memory.
 When did you first realize that something was wrong, that this was potentially a situation that was exploiting the miners?

 A: It’s interesting.
 Africans often say that there’s sorcery and danger around diamonds.
 That if you have a diamond it can bring you bad luck.
 So as a child, I remember quite clearly the hesitation of my parents to do anything with diamonds because the controls on diamond exports were so, so tough and it was dangerous to do anything illegal.
 So even through the eyes of a child I had trepidations, because diamonds were something not viewed as necessarily good; that there was something negative about them.
 And so I was cautious.